 CLINICAL PRESENTATION [Up to ~75 words]

-In humans, USUV infections are often asymptomatic but can present with mild clinical signs such as fever, rash, headache, nuchal rigidity, hand tremor and hyperreflexia, with headache, fever, and nuchal rigidity being the most commonly reported.
+In humans, USUV infections are often asymptomatic but can present with mild clinical symptoms such as fever, rash, headache, nuchal rigidity, hand tremor and hyperreflexia, with headache, fever, and nuchal rigidity being the most commonly reported.
 Infection is usually only detected retrospectively by serology, and often through blood donations.
-Cases of severe disease predominantly occur in immunocompromised individuals.
-One person who suffered from chronic lymphocytic leukaemia, died from a fatal meningoencephalitis.
-This is the only known fatality reported due to USUV infection [1].
+However, blood donors are not routinely screened for USUV.
+Cases of severe disease predominantly occur in immunocompromised individuals and often present as severe meningoencephalitis [1].
 Reports of infections in birds describe clinical signs such as prostration, disorientation, ataxia and weight loss.

 MICROBIAL CHARACTERISTICS: PHENOTYPIC AND GENOTYPIC FEATURES [Up to ~125 words]